blakadder/blog/_posts/2023-07-31-proscenic-m9.md

 [![Unpacked](/assets/images/proscenic-m9/unpacked.jpg)](/assets/images/proscenic-m9/unpacked.jpg)

 The buttons on the vacuum feel quite janky.
-They're a one piece plastic cutout for standard push buttons and not touch buttons and isn't flush to the surface as you can see on the below image.
+They're a one piece plastic cutout for standard push buttons and not touch buttons.
+They don't sit flush to the surface as you can see on the below image.

 [![Janky buttons](/assets/images/proscenic-m9/jankybuttons.jpg)](/assets/images/proscenic-m9/jankybuttons.jpg)